medha-hegde/master_thesis/preliminary experiments/README.md

-# Preliminary Experiments for Master Thesis "Improving Text Rendering in Image Generation"
+## Preliminary Experiments for Master Thesis "Improving Text Rendering in Image Generation"
-## June 2023, KU Leuven
-## Medha Hegde (r0872802)

 This repository contains all the base code required to run the Preliminary Experiments.
 The Preliminary Experiments are designed to investigate the nature of the CLIP text model's text encoding ability.